quangpq/docker-machine-driver-hetzner/README.md

 - `--hetzner-existing-key-id`: **requires `--hetzner-existing-key-path`**.
 Use an existing (remote) SSH key instead of uploading the imported key pair, see [SSH Keys API](https://docs.hetzner.cloud/#ssh-keys-get-all-ssh-keys) for how to get a list
 - `--hetzner-additional-key`: Upload an additional public key associated with the server, or associate an existing one with the same fingerprint.
 Can be specified multiple times.
-- `--hetzner-user-data`: Cloud-init based data, passed inline as-is.
-- `--hetzner-user-data-file`: Cloud-init based data, read from passed file.
-- `--hetzner-user-data-from-file`: DEPRECATED, use `--hetzner-user-data-file`.
-Read `--hetzner-user-data` as file name and use contents as user-data.
 - `--hetzner-volumes`: Volume IDs or names which should be attached to the server
 - `--hetzner-networks`: Network IDs or names which should be attached to the server private network interface
 - `--hetzner-use-private-network`: Use private network